+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-Market Snapshot: Industrial Cybersecurity Market Poised for Strong Expansion
+Market Snapshot: Industrial Cybersecurity Market Overview

-Scope & Segmentation of the Industrial Cybersecurity Market
+Scope & Segmentation

-• Offerings: Hardware Solutions (Encryption Storage Devices, Hardware Security Modules, Networking Devices), Services (Managed Services, Professional Services), Software Solutions (Endpoint Security Solutions, Intrusion Detection Systems, Risk & Compliance Management Software, Unified Threat Management)
+• Offerings: Hardware Solutions (Encryption Storage Devices, Hardware Security Modules, Networking Devices); Services (Managed Services, Professional Services); Software Solutions (Endpoint Security Solutions, Intrusion Detection Systems, Risk & Compliance Management Software, Unified Threat Management)

-• Deployment Modes: Cloud-Based, On-Premise
+• Deployment Mode: Cloud-Based, On-Premise

-• Regional Coverage: Americas (United States, Canada, Mexico, Brazil, Argentina, Chile, Colombia, Peru), Europe (United Kingdom, Germany, France, Russia, Italy, Spain, Netherlands, Sweden, Poland, Switzerland), Middle East (United Arab Emirates, Saudi Arabia, Qatar, Turkey, Israel), Africa (South Africa, Nigeria, Egypt, Kenya), Asia-Pacific (China, India, Japan, Australia, South Korea, Indonesia, Thailand, Malaysia, Singapore, Taiwan)
+• Regions: Americas (North America: United States, Canada, Mexico; Latin America: Brazil, Argentina, Chile, Colombia, Peru), Europe, Middle East & Africa (Europe: United Kingdom, Germany, France, Russia, Italy, Spain, Netherlands, Sweden, Poland, Switzerland; Middle East: United Arab Emirates, Saudi Arabia, Qatar, Turkey, Israel; Africa: South Africa, Nigeria, Egypt, Kenya), Asia-Pacific (China, India, Japan, Australia, South Korea, Indonesia, Thailand, Malaysia, Singapore, Taiwan)

 • Key Companies: ABB Ltd., Alstom S.A., Amazon Web Services, Inc., Armis Inc., Baker Hughes Company, Bechtel Corporation, Broadcom Inc., Cisco Systems, Inc., Claroty Ltd., Continental AG, CrowdStrike Inc., CyberArk Software Ltd., Dell Technologies Inc., Fortinet, Inc., Honeywell International Inc., Industrial Defender, International Business Machines Corporation, McAfee Corp., Microsoft Corporation, Oracle Corporation, Palo Alto Networks, Inc., Rockwell Automation, Inc., Schneider Electric SE, ScienceSoft USA Corporation, Siemens AG, Vumetric Inc. by TELUS Corporation